Professor Doris Ruth Eikhof

 As AHRC Leadership Fellow I currently lead the project Everyday Diversity in the UK Screen Industries (with BFI and Creative Diversity Network).
 I am the UK lead for the ORA-funded GEP Analysis study into gender equality policies in film (with Universities of Babelsberg, Rostock, Alberta and Deakin).
 I have worked on CDN’s Doubling Disability initiative, BAFTA’s 2020 British Academy Film Awards Review, the BFI’s Workforce Diversity Evidence Review (2018), One by one: building the digital literacies of UK museums (AHRC), the Digital R&D Fund for Arts and Culture in Scotland (AHRC, Nesta & Creative Scotland) as well as projects with Creative Scotland and various arts organisations.

-I am a member of the National Partnership for Culture’s Measuring Change group and from 2016-2020 was the founding Deputy Director of the CAMEo Research Institute for Cultural and Media Economies at the University of Leicester.
+I am a member of Creative Scotland’s EDI Advisory Group and the SIGN & XR Stories EDI Advisory Group.
+I was the founding Deputy Director of the CAMEo Research Institute for Cultural and Media Economies at the University of Leicester.

 Before joining the University of Glasgow in June 2020, I worked at the Universities of Leicester, Stirling and Hamburg.